Several dead after plane crashes near interstate in Tennessee: police

 NASHVILLE, Tenn.
 (WKRN) — Several people have died after a small plane crashed near the shoulder of Interstate 40 in Nashville, Tennessee, according to authorities.

-The Metropolitan Nashville Police Department said the single-engine plane crashed off the eastbound lanes of I-40, and “several persons on board are deceased.”
+The Metropolitan Nashville Police Department said multiple people witnessed the single-engine plane crash off the eastbound lanes of the interstate at about 7:45 p.m.
+Monday.

+Kendra Loney, a public information officer for the Nashville Fire Department, said at a press briefing that the plane imploded on impact.

+“That impact was catastrophic, and it did not leave any survivors,” Loney said.

 The Tennessee Department of Transportation (TDOT) said all eastbound lanes of I-40 were shut down following the crash.
 Police said the plane didn’t hit any vehicles or buildings.